-The Bylaws currently in effect have been published on the Company website, at the address http://www.edison. it/en/bylaws.
+The Bylaws currently in effect have been published on the Company website, at the address www.edison.it - Our Company - Governance - Governance - Bylaws.

 Exceptions to Disclosure Requirements

 Please note that the Company elected to no longer comply with the requirement to publish an information memorandum in connection with material transactions involving acquisitions, divestments, capital increases through asset conveyances, mergers and demergers.